 Use commas to mark off adverbs, adverbial phrases & clauses

 Respond appropriately to each other’s work

 As ever we are continuing to develop our sentence writing skills for instance through teaching Alan Peat sentence types.

 This term the children will be developing their knowledge and understanding about:

-Over the next half term year 5 will be following a unit of work called ‘Roots, Shoots and Fruits’.
+Over the next half term year 5 will be following a unit of work called ‘Mission to Mars’.
 This is part of the International Primary Curriculum, and is based around specific targets for a variety of subjects.

 We will be focusing on different aspects of Science, Geography, Technology and International.